-d.
-The house and other structures will not unnecessarily or unreasonably encroach upon the scenic views from neighboring properties, including both downslope and upslope views. e.
+f-e.
 For the purpose of evaluating required finding (d) above, a view study must be submitted with all Hillside Development Permit applications documenting the impacts of the proposed structure(s) on views from adjacent properties.
 The view study must be prepared in a manner approved by the Director or his/her designee and contain all information and documentation deemed necessary by the Director for the purpose of analyzing view impacts and establishing setback lines for view determination pursuant to Section 10-1-606(E).
-This study is separate from the Ridgeline setback analysis required by Section 10-1-606(D).
+This study is separate from the Ridgeline setback analysis required by Section 10-1-606(E).

-f.
+g-f.
 The view impacts of the proposed project must be considered by the Director, or Planning Board or City Council if appealed, and may be used as a basis for requiring modifications to a project or denying a Hillside Development Permit due to inability to make the required findings:

-4. Conditions may be necessary for the purpose of satisfying the required findings, ensuring conformance with the applicable development standards, mitigating environmental or other impacts of the project, and/or protecting the public health, safety, convenience, or welfare.
+4. Conditions may be necessary for the purpose of satisfying the required findings, ensuring conformance with the applicable development standards Design Guidelines, mitigating environmental or other impacts of the project, and/or protecting the public health, safety, convenience, or welfare.
 Such conditions may be imposed.

+5. Look Back Period.
+After a building permit is issued for new square footage through a remodel or addition or for a new house which does not require review under this provision, no new building permits shall be issued for additional square footage within two years unless the new project is submitted for design review if, when the previous and new building permits are taken together, the total square footage exceeds 500 square feet or the FAR exceeds .35 (as defined by all building permits issued in the past two years).
 [Added by Ord.
 No. 2858; Formerly numbered Section 31-30.1; Renumbered by Ord.
 No. 3058, eff.
 2/21/87; Amended by Ord.
 No. 17-3,890, eff.
 2/23/17; 3669.]